Every year brings new trends in the world of design and 2020 is no exception.

 Utilizing a chatbot is one possible solution.
 Chatbots are programs that are there to answer the most common questions users have.
 That way both the user and the website save time by giving instantaneous answers to common questions and problems.
 They can be located anywhere on the website, depending on the websites design and spacing.

 As for questions that the chatbot doesn’t know how to answer, you can program it to give detailed information on how to get in contact with a live representative so the user knows what to do next.

 Minimalism, where more is less.
 After becoming popular among design artists right after World War II, minimalism quickly became a “go-to” technique for making simple and easy-to-use interfaces.

 Going back to basics, this trend stands as one of the most popular and timeless designs.
 It can be identified by its negative space (“white space”) and big and bold typography.
 Here, homepages are used for navigating to certain content on the website rather than a source of information.
 A perfect example of classic minimalism is the homepage of the luxury designer brand – Balenciaga.

 Minimalism: It shows nothing except the core features of the website, making the user focus on the content instead of the visual appearances.

 While animations are not excluded from minimalist websites, they need to be moving on a fixed schedule or when the user clicks or scrolls to avoid distracting from the main content.

 In the modern web-design world we are enjoying the creativity and communication typography has to offer.
 Devices are getting brighter resolutions paving the way for inventive and custom typography.
-The year of 2018 brought many rich typefaces, decoration styles and effects combined with emojis to enhance the expressiveness of the texts.
+The year 2018 brought many rich typefaces, decoration styles, and effects combined with emojis to enhance the expressiveness of the texts.